Jeongwoo55/jeongwoo.xyz/blogs/self_hosting.md

 > Note: PiVPN is maintained on a best-effort basis.
 See [here](https://github.com/pivpn/pivpn/releases/tag/v4.6.1).
 ### Minecraft Server

-Open source software aren't the only things you can self host.
+Open source software is not the only thing you can self host.
 You can also host game servers such as Minecraft, Factorio, or Terraria.
 There are many guides on self hosting via CLI or you can use a game server management software like [Pterodactyl](https://github.com/pterodactyl/panel).

 ## Conclusion